-Corks are more than souvenirs from fancy dinners, Napa Valley getaways and the occasional wine festival bender – they’re actually a surprisingly sustainable material from an unlikely source with plenty of possibilities for creative reuse.
+Corks are very durable and offer plenty of possibilities for creative reuse.
 Next time you pop a top on a bottle of white or red, remember these tips for recycling and reuse.

 Frequent Corks Recycling Questions